 Policies are an integral part when writing business logic in Strolch.
-In many
+In many cases it would suffice to write all such

-as soon as behaviour can change, depending on the element being accessed, then
+logic in Services and Commands, but as soon as behaviour can change, depending on the element being accessed, then

 this would quickly lead to many if/else blocks.

-Since writing large if/else blocks is not maintanable in the long run, Strolch offers a different approach.
+Since writing large if/else blocks is not maintainable in the long run, Strolch offers a different approach.
 All Strolch elements can store Policy definitions.
 This is a simple key/value store where the key defines the type of policy, and the value references the policy to use.

-Currently there are two ways to reference a policy in Strolch, either via a key
+XML definition.Currently there are two ways to reference a policy in Strolch, either via a key which defines a further lookup in the

-of the class to instantiate.
+PolicyHandler, or directly as the name of the class to instantiate.

 <Resource Id="myResource" Name="My Resource" Type="MyType">